-- 37. Which of the following is not depreciated?

-- A. Automobile

-- B. Building

-- C. Patent

-- D. Machinery

-- E. All of these are depreciated

-- 38. Which of the following is not usually included in an asset's tax basis?

-- A. Purchase price

-- B. Sales tax

-- C. Shipping

-- D. Installation costs

-- E. All of these are included in an asset's tax basis

-- 39. Which of the following would be considered an improvement rather than a routine maintenance?

-- A. Oil change

-- B. Engine overhaul

-- C. Wiper blade replacement

-- D. Air filter change

-- 40. Tax depreciation is currently calculated under what system?

-- A. Sum of the years digits

-- B. Accelerated cost recovery system

-- C. Modified accelerated cost recovery system

-- D. Straight line system

-- E. None of these

-- 41. Which is not an allowable method under MACRS?

-- A. 150 percent declining balance

-- B. 200 percent declining balance

-- C. Straight line

-- D. Sum of the years digits

-- E. All of these are allowable methods under MACRS

-- 42. Which of the allowable methods allows the most accelerated depreciation?

-- A. 150 percent declining balance

-- B. 200 percent declining balance

-- C. Straight line

-- D. Sum of the years digits

-- E. None of these allow accelerated depreciation

-- 43. How is the recovery period of an asset determined?

-- A. Estimated useful life

-- B. Treasury regulation

-- C. Revenue Procedure 87-56

-- D. Revenue Ruling 87-56

-- E. None of these

-- 44. Which of the following depreciation conventions are not used under MACRS?

-- A. Full-month

-- B. Half-year

-- C. Mid-month

-- D. Mid-quarter

-- E. All of these are used under MACRS

-- 45. Which depreciation convention is the general rule for tangible personal property?

-- A. Full-month

-- B. Half-year

-- C. Mid-month

-- D. Mid-quarter

-- E. None of these are conventions for tangible personal property
+40. Which of the following is not usually included in an asset's tax basis?
+A. Purchase price B. Sales tax C. Shipping D. Installation costs E. All of these are included in an asset's tax basis 41.
+Which of the following would be considered an improvement rather than a routine maintenance?
+A. Oil change B. Engine overhaul C. Wiper blade replacement D. Air filter change 42.
+Tax depreciation is currently calculated under what system?
+A. Sum of the years digits B. Accelerated cost recovery system C. Modified accelerated cost recovery system D. Straight line system E. None of these 43.
+Which is not an allowable method under MACRS?
+A. 150 percent declining balance B. 200 percent declining balance C. Straight line D. Sum of the years digits E. All of these are allowable methods under MACRS

+A. 150 percent declining balance

+B. 200 percent declining balance

+C. Straight line

+D. Sum of the years digits

+E. None of these allow accelerated depreciation

+45. How is the recovery period of an asset determined?

+A. Estimated useful life

+B. Treasury regulation

+C. Revenue Procedure 87-56

+D. Revenue Ruling 87-56

+E. None of these

+46. Which of the following depreciation conventions are not used under MACRS?

+A. Full-month

+B. Half-year

+C. Mid-month

+D. Mid-quarter

+E. All of these are used under MACRS

+47. Which depreciation convention is the general rule for tangible personal property?

+A. Full-month

+B. Half-year

+C. Mid-month

+D. Mid-quarter

+E. None of these are conventions for tangible personal property